Arkitektum/altinn-studio-custom-components/README.md

   - [Header](src/components/data-components/custom-header-text/) – Displays a title with text from a resource.
   - [Subheader](src/components/data-components/custom-subheader-text) – Displays a title with text from a resource.
   - [Paragraph](src/components/data-components/custom-paragraph-text/) – Displays a paragraph with text from a resource.
+  - [Paragraph Text Data](src/components/data-components/custom-paragraph-text-data/) – Displays a paragraph with text from a resource combined with text from data.
 - **Fields**
   - [Data](src/components/data-components/custom-field-data/) – Displays a data field with a label.
   - [Boolean Data](src/components/data-components/custom-field-boolean-data/) – Displays different data model values based on a boolean value.
   - [Boolean Text](src/components/data-components/custom-field-boolean-text/) – Displays different text resources based on a boolean value.
+  - [Count Data](src/components/data-components/custom-field-count-data/) – Displays the number of items in an array.
   - [Feedback](src/components/data-components/custom-feedback-data/) – Displays a single feedback message.
   - [Adresse](src/components/data-components/custom-field-adresse/) – Displays a complete address object
   - [Part-navn](src/components/data-components/custom-field-part-navn/) – Displays a part's name, optionally with an organization number.